How to Resolved Network Related Issue | 10 Common Way

 • Select Start > Control Panel > Network and Internet > Manage Network Connections.

-• Make a right-click on the connection and select “Properties” option.
-You also may need to provide an administrator password or submit a confirmation.
+• Make a right-click on the connection and select the “Properties” option.
+You may also need to provide an administrator password or submit a confirmation.

-• Now open the “Power Management” tab and uncheck the box next to “Allow the computer to turn off this device to save power.”
+• Now, open the “Power Management” tab.
+Uncheck “Allow the computer to turn off this device to save power.”

 Many reasons can be responsible for the slow internet connection.
 Eliminating these factors may improve the network speed.
-Before altering any setting, consider the following things:
+Before altering any settings, consider the following:

 • Are the network adapter’s drivers up to date?

-• Is your network adapter compatible with the capacity of your router’s?
+• Is your network adapter compatible with the capacity of your router?

 The auto-tuning characteristic automatically resizes the TCP windows.
-To disable the auto-tuning will limit the size and increase the speed of your internet connection.
-To get it done, you need to perform the below steps:
+Turning off the auto-tuning will speed up your internet.
+It will also limit its size.
+To get it done, you need to perform the steps below:

 • Click on “Start.”

-• Make a right-click on “Command Prompt” and choose the option of “Run as Administrator.”
+• Make a right-click on “Command Prompt” and choose the option “Run as administrator.”

-• Now in the next step, you need to type netsh interface TCP set global autotuninglevel=disabled in the text box and hit enter.
+• Next, type netsh interface tcp set global autotuninglevel=disabled in the box.
+Then, hit Enter.

 • Once you are done with the above step, restart your device.